ramblingbarney/refactored-funicular/README.md

     * Click on the 'Delete' link/button for the first category line
     * The category entry is no longer shown

+### Delete the first Category

+* As a user I want to click on the 'Delete' link/button for all categories, the page refreshes and it disappears

+      * Example acceptance criteria:
+        * Click on the 'Delete' link/button for the categories shown
+        * All deleted categories will disappear
+        * No category entries will exist to be shown

 ### Edit Category